bibamur/prodoct-analytics-suite/readme.md

     - user_id_column:name of the column containing user_id  (mandatory column in events file)

-2. Time periods metadata file ('../data/periods_metadata.json') should have same ecact structure as in the project.
+2. Time periods metadata file ('../data/periods_metadata.json') should contain following fields:
     - periods_data_path: path to time periods data
     - period_id: name of the column with period ID in time periods data (mandatory column in time periods file, **must be ascending integer for correct retention by period calculation**)
     - period_start: name of the column with period start date in time periods data (mandatory column in time periods file)
     - period_end: name of the column with period end date in time periods data (mandatory column in time periods file)

-#### Prepare configuration files for particular scripts.
+#### Step 3: Prepare configuration files for particular scripts.

-1. Histogram config ('../hist/hist_config.json') contains list of events to calculate histogram for.
+1. Histogram config ('../hist/hist_config.json') contains a list of events to calculate histogram for.
 Each event is described by:
     - name: event name
     - conditions: list of conditions that should be applied to events to get necessary events.
 Each condition consists of events file column name and value.